IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Radiation Protection

 \chapter{Radiation Protection}

 This chapter will address aspects of radiological protection related to the IsoDAR experiment installed at the Yemilab site.
-This is a particularly challenging subject, as the entire experimental program at Yemilab is based on obtaining the lowest-possible radiation background.
-So IsoDAR's introducing neutrons and artificially-produced radioactivity is a truly significant issue.
-IsoDAR, and its high radiation environment must be isolated from the rest of the Laboratory to the extent that background levels in the other deployed experiments are not affected.
+IsoDAR, and its high radiation environment must be isolated from the rest of the Laboratory to the extent that background levels in the other deployed experiments are not increased over natural levels.

 Natural backgrounds at Yemilab derive from uranium, thorium and potassium content in the rocks, as well as products from reactions of the attenuated muon flux that does reach this depth.
 The uranium (0.8 ppm) and thorium (3.3 ppm) content of the rocks is unusually low, providing a nice advantage for Yemilab over other sites.
 Radon, whose genesis comes from these actinides, is not as severe an issue as it is in other underground laboratory sites.
-Potassium, on the other hand, at about 12,000 ppm, is notably higher than at other sites. $^{40}$K, with a 1.3 billion year half-life, will always be present at the same level.
+Potassium, on the other hand, at about 12,000 ppm, is notably higher than at other sites. $^{40}$K, with a 1.3 billion year halflife, will always be present at the same level.
 Its beta decays (both + and -) are not significant in themselves, however the positron produces annihilation radiation and there is a 1.4 MeV gamma transition.
 With respect to muons, the depth of 2500 meter-water-equivalent provides an attenuation factor of about 10$^6$.
-On the whole, the bar for IsoDAR is very high!

 Environmental isolation of IsoDAR from other experiments has been addressed in several other sections: in the last two sections of Chapter 2, as well as in the last sections of Chapter 4 addressing water and air circulation.
 For completeness, some of these topics will be covered again, from the perspective of radiation protection.

-Primary emphasis in this chapter will be on the impact of the neutrons produced on the immediate environment, the IsoDAR caverns.
-We will also discuss the shielding wall that separates the target cavern from the LSC, and its requirements to keep the background levels in the detector at the required low levels.
 The chapter will end with a brief discussion of personnel radiological protection, relating to staff that require access to the site, and instrumentation to ensure adequate personnel protection.